Jesuthan/smartbin/README.md

 ### 📌 Contribute & Support
 Feel free to fork this repository, suggest improvements, or report issues! 💡

-💻 Developed with 💙 by   University of Jaffna (Computing and Electical Students0
+💻 Developed with 💙 by   University of Jaffna (Computing and Electical Students)